quinn-rs/quinn/docs/book/src/networking-introduction.md

 ![Head of line blocking][animation]

 This animation shows that if a certain packet drops in transmission, all packets have to wait at the transport layer until it is resent by the other end.
-If the dropped packet is resent and arrived then all packets are freed from the transport layer.
+Once the delayed packet arrives at its destination, all later packets are passed on to the destination application together.

 Let's look at two areas where head-of-line blocking causes problems.